 Martin Luther King Jr.’s legacy of advocating for equality and justice resonates today in the fight for California employee rights.
 His vision of fairness and dignity in the workplace remains a guiding principle for addressing labor law violations.

-From protections against wrongful termination to safeguards against discrimination based on race or health condition, the fight for equality endures.
-On Martin Luther King Day, we are reminded of the need to defend employee rights and ensure workplace fairness.
+On Martin Luther King Day, we are reminded of the need to defend employee rights and ensure workplace fairness for all workers, regardless of background or status.